KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 ### How to customize a system keyboard

-A ``SystemKeyboard`` can be customized and styled to great extent.
-For instance, you can pass in custom keyboard layouts to it, and provide it with custom services and state to modify its behavior.
+A ``SystemKeyboard`` can be customized to great extent.
+You can for instance pass in custom services and state to modify its behavior.

+Modifying the various views is equally easy:

+* The **buttonContent** parameter can be used to customize the content view of a button.
-The **buttonContent** and **buttonView** parameters can be used to customize the content or the entire view of any button.
+* The **buttonView** parameter can be used to customize the entire view of a button.

-The **emojiKeyboard** parameter defines the view that will be used for the ``Keyboard/KeyboardType/emojis`` keyboard type.
-An `EmptyView` is used by default, but KeyboardKit Pro unlocks an **EmojiKeyboard** that can be used instead.
+* The **emojiKeyboard** parameter can be used to customize the **.emojis** keyboard view.

-The **toolbar** parameter defines a view that will be added above the keyboard.
-An ``AutocompleteToolbar`` will be used by default.
+* The **toolbar** parameter can be used to customize the toolbar that is added above the keyboard.

+The **emojiKeyboard** will by default use an empty placeholder, which will remove the emoji button from the keyboard.
+KeyboardKit Pro unlocks an **EmojiKeyboard** and uses it by default.

 To use the standard views, just return `{ $0.view }`, or `{ params in params.view }` if you prefer more expressive code: